selodean/watson-nlp-nordic-examples/README.md

 # How to get access and get started on IBM Cloud

-Follow the steps in <a href="https://github.com/selodean/watson-nlp-nordic-examples/blob/main/Instructions%20for%20getting%20started%20with%20Watson%20NLP%20on%20IBM%20Cloud.pdf">Instructions for getting started with Watson NLP in IBM Cloud.pdf<a>.
+Follow the steps in <a href="https://github.com/selodean/watson-nlp-nordic-examples/blob/main/Instructions%20for%20getting%20started%20with%20Watson%20on%20IBM%20Cloud.pdf">Instructions for getting started with Watson on IBM Cloud.pdf<a>.

  -----------------------------------------------------